lukecav/awesome-woocommerce/README.md

 * [WC Shipping Rates Importer](https://wordpress.org/plugins/wc-shipping-rates-importer/) - Export and import Woocommerce Shipping Rates.
 * [Printify for WooCommerce](https://wordpress.org/plugins/printify-for-woocommerce/) - Live shipping rates for Printify products.
 * [WooCommerce Bookings add-on](https://github.com/baperrou/WooBookings-Recurring-Booking) - Woobooking Recurring Bookings by Week is an add-on for the paid plugin WooCommerce Bookings.
 It allows you to tag products as a re-occurring course over a set number of weeks.
+* [WooCommerce Bookings Dropdown](https://wordpress.org/plugins/woo-bookings-dropdown/) - Swaps the date picker for a dropdown of dates.

 ## Gist links for WooCommerce
 * [Mike Jolley](https://gist.github.com/mikejolley)